MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 # Supabase Functions: Deployment and Configuration Guide

 This guide provides step-by-step instructions for deploying and configuring all the necessary Supabase Edge Functions for your Vixel Roleplay website.
+These functions work in tandem with your external Discord Bot.

 ## What Are These Functions?

 Supabase Edge Functions are pieces of code (written in TypeScript/Deno) that run on Supabase's servers.
-They allow your website to perform secure backend tasks that shouldn't be done directly in the user's browser.
+They allow your website to perform secure backend tasks.

 -   **`sync-user-profile`**: The most important function.
 It runs every time a user logs in.
-It securely communicates with your Discord bot to fetch the user's latest username, avatar, and roles from your **main guild**, then updates their profile in your database.
+It securely communicates with your **external Discord bot** to fetch the user's latest username, avatar, and roles, then updates their profile in your database.
 This is how permissions are granted.
--   **`get-discord-user-profile`**: Used by the Admin Panel's "User Lookup" feature to fetch a specific user's profile from Discord.
+-   **`get-guild-roles`**: Used by the Admin Panel to fetch a list of all roles from your bot for the permissions configuration page.
--   **`check-bot-health`**: Used by the "Health Check" page to diagnose connection issues with your Discord bot.
+-   **`check-bot-health`**: Used by the "Health Check" page to diagnose the connection to your bot.
--   **`check-function-secrets`**: A simple diagnostic tool for the "Health Check" page to verify if essential secrets are available to the functions.
+-   **`troubleshoot-user-sync`**: A powerful diagnostic tool for the "Health Check" page to test fetching a specific user's data from the bot, helping to solve login issues.
 -   **`discord-proxy`**: A secure messenger.
-Your database triggers call this function to tell your Discord bot to send notifications (like DMs or channel messages for new submissions and admin actions).
+Your database triggers call this function to send notifications (DMs, channel messages) to your bot, which then sends them to Discord.

 ## Step 1: Deploying the Functions